-Since the price of gold and other precious metals have been known to increase at astounding rates, more and more people are looking at gold, silver and platinum coins as investments.
+Since the price of gold and other precious metals has been known to increase at astounding rates, more and more people are looking at gold, silver, and platinum coins as investments.
 There are many honest and reputable coin dealers that can help you purchase these bullion coins at fair market prices.
 Unfortunately, there are also those that are looking to rip off the uninformed and sell them overpriced gold coins.

 Before you invest in any of these precious metal coins or bullion, you should do your research and obtain your knowledge from somebody or somewhere other than the person trying to sell you the coins.
 "If you don't know your gold, silver or platinum coins, you'd better know your coin dealer to help you make responsible decisions," advises Professional Numismatists Guild (PNG) President Jeffrey Bernberg of Willowbrook, Illinois.
 The Professional Numismatists Guild is a nonprofit organization founded in 1953 and is composed of the country's top rare coin and bullion coin dealers.
 PNG member-dealers must adhere to a strict Code of Ethics in the buying and selling of numismatic and bullion merchandise.